hexawyz/Exo/ReadMe.md

 ## Getting a binary release

-You can a binary release either from the [Releases page](https://github.com/hexawyz/Exo/releases) or a build artifact from a recent [GitHub actions build](https://github.com/hexawyz/Exo/actions).
+Exo is now released through a prebuild MSI installer, which you just need to run to get everything running.

-Exo is now released through a prebuild MSI installer.
+You can grab a binary release either from the [Releases page](https://github.com/hexawyz/Exo/releases) or a build artifact from a recent [GitHub actions build](https://github.com/hexawyz/Exo/actions).
-You just need to run this installer to get Exo running.
+Depending on the situation it might be better to grab a release directly from a recent build, as preview releases may contain some bugs that have been fixed afterwards.
+Refer to the commit list for more details.

 ⚠️ You may still need to manually install the Windows App SDK from Microsoft if you haven't already done so.
-This is required to run the UI, but the service will properly start without it.
+This is required to run the UI, but the service will always properly start without it.

 # Developing and building Exo